algoafrofutures/algoafrofutures.github.io/content/_index.md

 ## Key information

-(Afro|Algo) Futures will take place between April - June at Vivid Projects.
+(Afro|Algo) Futures will take place between April - June at Vivid Projects and will consist of four sessions.
 Dates will be confirmed in response to lockdown restrictions and participant availability.

 The call is open now until 23:59 on 28th February GMT.
 Applications submitted after this date will not be considered.

-Four successful applicants will be chosen to take part.
+Four successful applicants will be selected to take part.

-Each participant will be given a fee of £100 per workshop, plus reasonable travel expenses.
+Each participant will receive a fee of £100 per workshop, plus reasonable travel expenses.

 ## Apply